-Hardness of water is determined by titrating with a standard solution of ethylene diamine tetra acetic acid (EDTA) which is a complexing agent.
+The hardness of water is determined by titrating with a standard solution of ethylene diamine tetra acetic acid (EDTA) which is a complexing agent.
 Since EDTA is insoluble in water, the disodium salt of EDTA is taken for this experiment.
 EDTA can form four or six coordination bonds with a metal ion

-To estimate the total hardness, permanent hardness and temporary hardness of water by using standard solution of EDTA
+To estimate the total hardness, permanent hardness, and temporary hardness of water by using a standard solution of EDTA

-Burette, pipette, Conical flask, Beakers, Standard flask, Burette stand and funnel etc..
+Burette, pipette, conical flask, Beakers, Standard flask, Burette stand and funnel etc.

-Buffer soln, EDTA soln, Eriochrome black-T, Magnesium sulphate etc.
+Buffer soln, EDTA soln, Eriochrome black-T, Magnesium sulfate etc.

-Hard water which contains $Ca^{2+}$ and $Mg^{2+}$ ions which forms wine red color complex with the indicator
+Hard water which contains Ca2+ and Mg2+ ions forms wine red color complex with the indicator